mattConn/finc/README.md

 # finc (File INClude)
 Small program written in C to include files in development; alternative to SSI (server-side includes).

+## Building
+Run `make` to compile with clang.
+Binary will be `bin/finc`.
+To use a different compiler and set flags, edit the appropriate lines in makefile.

 ## Usage
 Usage: `finc [FILE]`
 Include files in `[FILE]` through inclusion directives written in `[FILE]`.